 Painting of Mysore Maharaja’s officials with Mysore Peta on the head – You see men dressed like this only at palaces during festive times.

 Sikhs and few communities cover their head with Turban most of the time.
 Ashrith says that if you can manage Veshti, that airy, loose outfit is the best for the tropical sun.
-Though many consider it a festive dress, you see college-going students wearing patterned Veshti in hotter states like Kerala & Tamilnadu.
+Though many consider it a festive dress, college-going students wear patterned Veshti in hotter states like Kerala & Tamilnadu.

 Do Indians wear lots of jewellery?